OpenOmics/cell-seek/docs/usage/run.md

 Each of the following arguments are required.
 Failure to provide a required argument will result in a non-zero exit-code.

 `--input INPUT [INPUT ...]`
-> **Input FastQ file(s).**
+> **Input FastQ file(s) or Cell Ranger folder(s).**
-> *type: file(s)*
+> *type: file(s) or folder(s)*
 >
-> One or more FastQ files can be provided.
+> FastQ Input: One or more FastQ files can be provided.
 The pipeline does NOT support single-end data.
-From the command-line, each input file should seperated by a space.
+From the command-line, each input file should separated by a space.
+Multiple input FastQ files per sample can be provided.
 Globbing is supported!
 This makes selecting FastQ files easy.
 Input FastQ files should always be gzipp-ed.
 >
 > ***Example:*** `--input .tests/*.R?.fastq.gz`
+>
+>
+> Cell Ranger Input: Cell Ranger output folders can be provided.
+It is expected that the outs folder is contained within the Cell Ranger output folders, and keep the normal output folder structure.
+Globbing is supported!
+>
+> ***Example:*** `--input .tests/*/

 ---
   `--output OUTPUT`